 From Barry to Keighley, our second engine rescue

-Rescued by the Standard Four Locomotive Society, the 21st departure from Barry, 75078 arrived on the KWVR in June 1972.
-The restoration was completed in 1977 and operates today after successive overhauls, the last completed in October 2022.
+Rescued by The Standard 4 Locomotive Preservation Society, the 21st departure from Barry, 75078 arrived on the KWVR in June 1972.
+The restoration was completed by February 1977 and operates today after successive overhauls, the last one being completed in October 2022.

 In British Railways service

-Completed in 1956, 75078 was delivered new to Exmouth Junction before being transferred to Basingstoke in May of the same year.
-Eventually being withdrawn from Eastleigh shed in July 1966 and sold for scrap to Woodham Bros. of South Wales
+Built-in 1955, 75078 was delivered new to Exmouth Junction in early January 1956 before being transferred to Basingstoke shed in May of the same year.
+It was eventually withdrawn from Eastleigh shed in July 1966 and sold for scrap to Woodham Bros of Barry, South Wales.

 Saved for a life on the KWVR

-Restoration to running order took five years, and in 1977, the engine entered service on the KWVR and proved popular with locomotive crews.
-Shortly after completion, the engine found fame in 1978 when it appeared, along with 5820, in the feature film Yanks, starring a young Richard Gere.
-It is the ideal size engine for our Railway, being suited to hauling our six-coach summer services with ease and was in regular use until withdrawn for overhaul in 1985
+Restoration to running order took five years with 75078 being steamed for the first time in February 1977 and entered service on the KWVR.
+Shortly after completion, 75078 found fame in 1978 when it appeared, along with 5820 and 8431, in the feature film Yanks, starring the young Richard Gere.
+For 75078 to be able to take up its role in this film, the KWVR had to obtain approval from British Railways for 75078 to run on BR metals from Keighley to Shipley to be turned on the triangle to face north for the filming and then turned again to face south.
+75078 is the ideal-sized engine for our railway, being easily suited to hauling our six-coach summer services.
+It was in regular use until it was withdrawn for overhaul in 1985.

-There followed a 16-year period during which time the boiler underwent substantial refurbishment before the loco could be steamed again in December 2014.
-After a short run-in, the locomotive returned to front-line KWVR service in January 2015.
-The locomotive took its first official turn of duty, sporting a plain black livery on the 7th of February 2015.
+There followed a sixteen-year period during which 75078 underwent a full overhaul before the engine could be steamed again in December 2014.
+After a short running-in period, 75078 returned to front-line KWVR service, sporting a plain black livery, on 7 February 2015.

-For the 2015 Autumn Steam Spectacular lining out in late British Railways livery was complete and the locomotive made a splendid sight attacking the Valley grades on various passenger, Pullman and freight duties.
-The locomotive has been a regular and popular performer.
+For the 2015 Autumn Steam Spectacular, lining out in late British Railways livery was complete.
+The engine made a splendid sight attacking the valley grades on various passenger, Pullman and goods duties.
+The engine has been a regular and popular performer.

 DATA FILE